 Established by Dr. Constance McGrath-Baird in memory of her parents Mary G. O'Toole McGrath and Edward J. McGrath.
-This prize is awarded to a mature student, recently returned to studies in gerontology.
+This prize is awarded to a mature student, recently returned to studies in gerontology and working towards a Certificate in Gerontology.